-According to Ovum Research, globally, communications service providers' capital intensity faced decline in 2017.
+According to OVUM research, globally, communications service providers capital intensity faced decline in 2017.
 This was due to slowdown in network infrastructure project investment as service providers need to fund Mergers and Acquisitions (M&A) to diversify their revenue streams and position themselves for the future.

-Communications Service Provider Capital Intensity 2015 - 2017: Selected Countries
+Communications Service Provider Capital Intensity by Selected Countries 2015 - 2017